December 1, 2024

 Tether’s history includes important regulatory issues, such as the 2021 settlement with the New York Attorney General over allegations of covering up a loss of $850 million.
 This settlement required Tether to enhance its transparency efforts and disclose more information about its reserves.

-Tether has also been accused of manipulating the market by inflating the supply of USDT without adequate backing and using these tokens to purchase Bitcoin, thereby artificially inflating its price.
+Tether has also been accused of manipulating the market by inflating the supply of USDT without adequate backing and using these tokens to purchase , thereby artificially inflating its price.
 Studies have shown a positive correlation between Bitcoin price movements and the issuance of USDT, suggesting potential market manipulation.

 Let’s have a look at the other problems.